SarahChun6/cse135-hw1/hw3/README.md

 - That port is served by reporting-server.js
 - If Node is not running --> Apache returns 503 Service Unavailable

-To start the reporting server: `node reporting-server.js` This must be running in the background for Part 5 REST endpoints to function properly.
+To start the reporting server call `node reporting-server.js` from the command line.
+This must be running in the background for Part 5 REST endpoints to function properly.